oslo-pm/oslo-pm.github.io/npw2018/index.md

 the city centre, with departures every fifth minute.
 It is not possible to buy tickets on board, so we recommend using the Ruter Ticket App [RuterBillett](https://ruter.no/en/buying-tickets/mobile-ticket-app/) - if you have a supported credit card (check the first FAQ entry).
-It is possoble to buy tickets for several people at the same time, if you travel in a group.
+It is possible to buy tickets for several people at the same time, if you travel in a group.

 ## Sponsors